John Martin (cricketer, born 1941)

-John Donald Martin (born 23 December 1941) is an English retired cricketer who played first-class cricket for Oxford University and Somerset.
+John Douglas Martin (23 December 1941 – 6 July 2024) was an English cricketer who played first-class cricket for Oxford University and Somerset in the 1960s.
 He also played Minor Counties cricket for Oxfordshire and Berkshire.
 He was born in Oxford.

 Martin was a tail-end right-handed batsman and a right-arm fast-medium bowler.
 Educated at Magdalen College School in Oxford, he played Minor Counties cricket for Oxfordshire from 1959, and he took four Somerset wickets in the 1961 Minor Counties Championship challenge match, which was won by Somerset's second eleven.
 The following season, 1962, he joined Somerset, playing mostly second eleven cricket for the next four summers after the end of the university term, and appearing only twice in the county's first team.

 The bulk of Martin's first-class cricket was played for Oxford University.
 He was a freshman undergraduate at St Edmund Hall in 1962 and opened the bowling in the first match of the season against Gloucestershire: Martin Young and Ron Nicholls put on 395 for the first wicket for Gloucestershire, still the highest first-class partnership for any wicket for the county, though Martin did have Young caught behind the wicket.
 Playing in just six matches because of examinations, Martin took only nine first-class wickets in what Wisden Cricketers' Almanack declared was a "depressing" season.
 Four of those came in the University match, where he won his blue.
 He was a lot more successful in 1963, taking 26 first-class wickets including his first five-wicket haul, a return of six for 70 in the match against Marylebone Cricket Club (MCC) when his victims included four England Test batsmen.
 In the University match, however, he retired with influenza after bowling only five overs.
 In 1964, he missed the match with Cambridge entirely through injury, though earlier in the season, he had produced the best bowling figures of his first-class career by taking seven Derbyshire wickets for just 26 runs in a rain-ruined match.